Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Findings

 \subsubsection{Rule Violation Classification}

-In this section, we examine how different implementations of rule violation classification schemes affect user perceptions.
-Table \ref{table:Testing_H1} shows the mean values of perceived consistency, transparency, and voice in participant groups that encountered the three classification schemes: absent, simple, and detailed.
-We also present our results on whether these perceptions significantly differ across the schemes.

-\textbf{Perceived Consistency.} The mean value of perceived consistency in the simple classification scheme condition (M = 5.61) slightly exceeds that in the no (M = 5.53) or detailed (M = 5.48) classification scheme conditions.
-However, running Welch's ANOVA test revealed that these differences are not significant (\textit{F}(2, 1953.60) = 1.88, \textit{p} = .15).
-Further, we compared differences between each pair of classification schemes (i.e., absent vs. simple, absent vs. detailed, and simple vs. detailed classification) by conducting \textit{t}-tests.
-These tests revealed that participants in the simple classification scheme condition had a significantly higher perceived consistency than those in the detailed condition (\textit{t}(1955.99) = 1.91, \textit{p} = .01).
-There were no significant differences in perceived consistency between the absent and simple classification scheme conditions (\textit{t}(1946) = -1.182, \textit{p} = .12) or between the absent and detailed classification scheme conditions (\textit{t}(1954) = .74, \textit{p} = .23).

-\textbf{Perceived Transparency.} The mean value of perceived transparency in the simple classification scheme condition (M = 5.35) slightly exceeds that in the absent (M = 5.29) and detailed (M = 5.27) conditions.
-However, running Welch's ANOVA test showed that these differences are not significant (\textit{F}(2, 1952.21) = 1.02, \textit{p} = .36).
-Further, \textit{t}-tests comparing differences between each pair of classification schemes revealed no significant differences in perceived transparency among any pairs.

-\textbf{Perceived Voice.} Our descriptive analysis showed that the mean value of perceived voice in the simple classification scheme condition (M = 5.37) slightly exceeds that in the absent (M = 5.23) and detailed (M = 5.30) conditions.
-Again, Welch's ANOVA test showed no significant differences among the three classification scheme conditions (\textit{F}(2, 1947.25) = 1.90, \textit{p} = .15).
-However, \textit{t}-tests revealed that participants in the simple classification scheme condition had a significantly higher perceived voice than those in the absent condition (\textit{t}(1905.134) = 1.94, \textit{p} = .03).
-There were no significant differences between the absent and detailed classification scheme conditions (\textit{t}(1929.78) = -.91, \textit{p} = .18) or between the simple and detailed classification scheme conditions (\textit{t}(1966) = 1.07, \textit{p} = .14).

-To summarize, we reject \textit{\textbf{H1-1}} given that contrary to our hypothesis, participants shown a simple classification scheme have a higher perceived consistency than those shown a detailed one.
-We also reject \textit{\textbf{H1-2}} since the different classification schemes do not significantly impact perceived transparency.
-However, we found partial support for \textit{\textbf{H1-3}}, given that participants with a simple classification scheme have a higher perceived voice than those without one.
+We tested Hypotheses 1 by examining how different implementations of rule violation classification schemes affect user perceptions through ANOVA.
+First, we rejected \textit{\textbf{H1-1}} given that contrary to our hypothesis, participants shown a simple classification scheme have a higher perceived consistency than those shown a detailed one.
+Further, no significant differences were observed between the absent and simple conditions, nor between the absent and detailed conditions.
+We also rejected \textit{\textbf{H1-2}} since the different classification schemes do not significantly impact perceived transparency.
+Finally, we rejected \textit{\textbf{H1-3}}, given that differences in classification scheme do not significantly impact perceived voice.